-It is natural for the children to feel stress, anxiety, grief, and worry during an ongoing pandemic like COVID-19.
-Fear and anxiety about their own health and the health of loved ones can be overwhelming and cause strong emotions
+It is natural for children to feel stress, anxiety, grief, and worry during an ongoing pandemic like COVID-19.
+Fear and anxiety about their own health and the health of loved ones can be overwhelming and cause strong emotions.

 Playing its part in the fight against coronavirus, Miracle Foundation India is actively taking measures across CCIs (Child Care Institutes) to ensure COVID-19 doesn’t spread.
-Children and staff who live in a properly sanitized environment are kept safe, in addition to supporting the financially challenged families.
+Children and staff who live in a properly sanitized environment are kept safe, in addition to supporting financially challenged families.

 The Indian government has mandated a complete lockdown for all non-essential public and private entities, in view of safeguarding the populace from the coronavirus.

 India’s Front-Running Women-Led Ventures Addressing Social Issues (Jan 2020)

 Caroline Boudreaux listed as one of the top enterprising individuals who has contributed to the social and economic growth of India.